highruned/jquery-ui-theme-cocoa/readme.md

 ## Getting started

 * Clone the repo: `git clone git@github.com:ericmuyser/jquery-ui-theme-cocoa.git`
-* Include the files from `build` in a theme directory as you normally would.
+* Include the files from `build` in a theme directory as you normally would, and use `theme.css` on your page.

 ## TODO

-* Convert original edits to use LESS version jQuery UI base theme.
+* Clean up original conversion of CSS to LESS more.

 # Credit